-- 4 Potential circumstances that may cause a real or perceived conflict of interest are: - Direct employment with the organisation, company or government agency in the recent past (e.g., within two years) - Close relatives working with the organisation, company or government agency (e.g., spouse, inlaws, parents, grandparents, children, siblings) - Economic relationship to the organisation, company or government agency (e.g., as shareholder) - Personal motivation for gain due to the outcome of the review - 11 Reviewers are expected to disclose and mitigate any real or potential conflicts of interest at the stage of - 12 technical reviewer selection or technical review planning.
-Review team members should disclose any - 13 present or prior relationship with the user, relevant stakeholders, or other entities involved in the policy - 14 being assessed that presents, or could appear to present, a conflict of interest with the review. - 15 The reduced independence between the user and technical reviewer in first- or second- party review - 16 increases the likelihood for conflicts of interest.
-For all types of review, users should report how potential - 17 and actual conflicts of interest were avoided or minimised during the review process.
+- 1 Reviewers are expected to disclose and mitigate any real or potential conflicts of interest at the stage of - 2 technical reviewer selection or technical review planning.
+Review team members should disclose any - 3 present or prior relationship with the user, relevant stakeholders, or other entities involved in the policy - 4 being assessed that presents, or could appear to present, a conflict of interest with the review. - 5 The reduced independence between the user and technical reviewer in first- or second- party review - 6 increases the likelihood for conflicts of interest.
+For all types of review, users should report how potential - 7 and actual conflicts of interest were avoided or minimized during the review process.

-6.4 Plan for stakeholder participation (if relevant)
+8 6.4 Plan for stakeholder participation (if relevant)

-- Users and reviewers can involve stakeholders in technical review of an assessment report, including the effectiveness of the stakeholder participation process by: - Seeking stakeholder input and participation in the review process to supplement the evidence available to the reviewer - Engaging stakeholders to lead the review process, particularly when reviewing the effectiveness of the stakeholder participation process in the impact assessment - 25 Stakeholder participation in technical review - 26 Before beginning the technical review process, technical reviewers should consider how stakeholder - 27 participation could support their evaluation of the assessment report and include relevant activities and - 28 associated resources in their technical review plan.
-Stakeholder participation can strengthen the technical - 29 review of an assessment report by providing additional input and confirmation of the evidence provided by - 30 the user.
-It can also help to demonstrate transparency and build confidence among stakeholder groups in - 31 the assessment and in the review process.
-Stakeholder participation can also help achieve potential - 32 objectives of the review by building support for the policies among diverse stakeholders. - 33 As part of the impact assessment, users may have established a multi-stakeholder body consisting of - 34 stakeholders with relevant skills and experience.
-To facilitate effective stakeholder participation in the - 35 technical review process, technical reviewers should request the contact information of these stakeholder
+- 9 Users and reviewers can involve stakeholders in technical review of an assessment report, including the 10 effectiveness of the stakeholder participation process by: - Seeking stakeholder input and participation in the review process to supplement the evidence available to the reviewer - Engaging stakeholders to lead the review process, particularly when reviewing the effectiveness of the stakeholder participation process in the impact assessment

+15 Stakeholder participation in technical review

+- 16 Before beginning the technical review process, technical reviewers should consider how stakeholder - 17 participation could support their evaluation of the assessment report and include relevant activities and - 18 associated resources in their technical review plan.
+Stakeholder participation can strengthen the technical - 19 review of an assessment report by providing additional input and confirmation of the evidence provided by - 20 the user.
+It can also help to demonstrate transparency and build confidence among stakeholder groups in - 21 the assessment and in the review process.
+Stakeholder participation can also help achieve potential - 22 objectives of the review by building support for the policies among diverse stakeholders. - As part of the impact assessment, users may have established a multi-stakeholder body consisting of - 24 stakeholders with relevant skills and experience.
+To facilitate effective stakeholder participation in the - 25 technical review process, technical reviewers should request the contact information of these stakeholder - 26 groups if it is not provided initially.
+Such a group can provide additional information or evidence to the - 27 technical reviewer during the desk review or field visit process. - When designing and preparing for an effective multi-stakeholder technical review process, consider the following points: - The effectiveness of the technical review will be enhanced by consulting a broad range of stakeholders and providing effective opportunities for them to provide feedback on the assessment report (i.e., the more feedback is received, and the more this feedback is addressed in the report, the more the technical review will help to enhance the credibility of the report).
+Design the technical review process to be as inclusive as possible. - The assessment report being reviewed should be provided to stakeholders well in advance of the opportunities to provide feedback to enable stakeholders to discuss and prepare their feedback, especially where consultations will be conducted through representatives of stakeholder groups.
+Provide reports in a language and format that is understood by stakeholders.
+Refer to the ICAT